 To try one of Israel’s mouthwatering street foods

-Don’t leave Jerusalem without filling up on felafel.
+Don’t leave Jerusalem without filling up on falafel.

-You can’t walk far in Jerusalem’s Old City before tripping over a felafel stall.
+You can’t walk far in Jerusalem’s Old City before tripping over a falafel stall.

-The best things to do in Jerusalem: The Old City’s Surrounds
+Best Things to Do Alone in Jerusalem: The Old City’s Surrounds

 And that’s not all.